gridlab-d/gridlab-d/README.md

 // Enable building with FNCS
 USE_FNCS=OFF
+    // To enable FNCS, the following path variables must be set to the install paths of their respective applications:
+    GL_ZeroMQ_DIR
+    GL_CZMQ_DIR
+    GL_FNCS_DIR

 // Enable building with HELICS
 USE_HELIC=OFF
+    // To enable HELICS, the following path variables must be set to the install paths of their respective applications:
+    GL_ZeroMQ_DIR
+    GL_HELICS_DIR
+    // If a non-system standard version of Boost is desired, the following variable must also be set:
+    GL_Boost_DIR

 // Enable building with MySQL
 USE_MYSQL=OFF
     // These fields will be automatically populated if MySQL is detected.
+They can be manually specified if MySQL is installed in a non-standard location.
     MYSQL_INCLUDE_DIRECTORIES
     MYSQL_LIBRARY
     MYSQL_EXTRA_LIBRARIES